Tegan Sharp - Care & Community in Nepal

 In the middle weekend we got to go on a trip to Chitwan National Park which was absolutely incredible; so after breakfast we got in the buses for our 5 hour journey to Chitwan.
 When we arrived at our hotel we were given a guided tour of the local village and taken to a café by the river to watch the sunset over the wilderness.
 It was amazing to see just a different landscape in Chitwan with plants and animals compared to the sprawling concrete jungle of Kathmandu.
 Then we went and saw a cultural show and all got an early night for our full day of activities the following day.
 We got up nice and early and began our day canoeing down the river we had watched the sunset over the evening before.

-Then we got to go on a jungle walk before visiting the Elephant Breeding Centre which was home to many elephants being trained and bred.
+After canoeing down the river, we got to go on a jungle walk.
 After having lunch back at the hotel we got to go on a 5 hour jeep safari through the National Park where we saw two rhinos, a sloth bear, and heaps of crocodiles and deer.
 The following morning we got up and went birdwatching and despite foggy weather it was nice to have a walk in the wilderness before heading back to Kathmandu.

 During our second week of placement we visited a HIV/AIDS children’s malnutrition home where we learnt about the foundation and got to spend time playing with the children.
 Then we went to another home for malnourished children, where we saw a presentation about the hospital and its rehabilitation programme.

 The following days of placement were spent at a different school in Kathmandu where we got to teach the children English as well as play games with them and run a dental outreach program.
 Similar to our first week, placement ended at about 3pm and we got to do heaps of fun activities in the afternoons such as: visiting a tea house, doing a yoga class, and going to both Boudhanath Temple and Monkey Temple.